 Biking the Canmore Pathways Through Town |

-We like to drive out to Canmore mid-week when it's quiet and then we have the pathways and pump tracks to ourselves.
-I expect the town to get busier once school is out but it's still a treat to spend a day out of the city and to dream about which house I'm going to buy near the big playground on the river.
+We like to drive out to Canmore mid-week when it's quiet and then we have the pathways and bike park to ourselves.
+The town definitely gets busier once school is out, but it's still a treat to spend a day out of the city and to dream about which house you're going to buy near the big playground on the river.

 My future backyard in Canmore from the West Canmore Playground |